rezamarzban/fastNeuralNetwork/README.md

 6. **Model Summary:**
    - The model summary is printed, showing the architecture and parameters.

 This completes the process of creating, training, and testing the simple neural network with TensorFlow module.
+In continuation, this simple neural network will be created, trained, and tested using numpy, numba, cupy, and C++.
+The benefits of these modules include higher speed compared to TensorFlow and PyTorch, and the ability to implement it with fewer lines of code in a single Python file.

 # Neural Network with Numpy